-Hiroshi Shirai (Fellow) received the B.E. and M.E. degrees in Electrical Engineering from Shizuoka University, Japan, in 1980 and 1982, respectively, and the Ph.
-D. degree from Polytechnic University, New York in 1986.
+Hiroshi Shirai (Fellow) received the B.E. and M.E. degrees in Electrical Engineering from Shizuoka University, Japan, in 1980 and 1982, respectively, and the Ph.D. degree from Polytechnic University, New York in 1986.
 Since April 1987, he has been with Chuo University, Tokyo, Japan, where he is currently a Professor and an Associate Dean of Faculty of Science and Engineering.
 He has been serving as a committee member of various technical societies and international meetings.
-He is now the Chair of the Technical Committee on Electromagnetic Theory in Electronics Society of the IEICE.
 He received the R.W.P.
 King Best Paper Award from the Antennas and Propagation Society of the IEEE in 1987.
 His current research interests include wave propagation and diffraction in time harmonic and transient domains.
 Dr. Shirai is a Fellow of the Electromagnetics Academy, a senior member of the IEEE, and a member of Sigma Xi, the IEE of Japan.